-Sealed bids were requested by Highland County on October 11, 1869 calling for the construction of a covered span over the East Fork Little Miami River on the west side of town.
-The crossing was finished in December 1870 for $3,138.66 by local bridge builder John C. Gregg of Hillsboro.
+Sealed bids were requested for a covered bridge over the East Fork Little Miami River in Lynchburg on October 11, 1869, which was built by local bridge builder John C. Gregg of Hillsboro in December 1870 at the cost of $3,138.66.

-The bridge was extensively rehabilitated from July 2003 to June 2005.2
+The bridge was extensively rehabilitated between July 2003 and June 2005.
+2

 - Route: High Street